Steph Catley

-Stephanie-Elise Catley (born 26 January 1994) is an Australian professional soccer player who plays as a defender for Arsenal and the Australia national team.
+Stephanie-Elise Catley (born 26 January 1994) is an Australian professional soccer player who plays as a defender for Women's Super League club Arsenal and the Australia national team.
+Prior to her move to the English side, Catley played for American teams Orlando Pride and Reign FC.
 She can play in many positions in defence, such as left-back, centre-back or sweeper.